Skip to main content

 Protecting children when they’re online

 When using the internet, children can access undesirable or harmful content just as easily as useful content.
+Harmful content may include material depicting things like explicit adult material, films, computer games or other content that is classified as X 18+, R 18+ or restricted.

 Looking after your digital wellbeing